-In the leap year, both the first day of the year and the last day are uneven, i.e., the last day increases one day compared to the first day of the year; For example, if a leap year is the first day i.e. January 1, then the last day of the same year i.e., will be on Thursday, December 31.
+In the leap year, both the first day of the year and the last day are uneven, i.e., the last day increases one day compared to the first day of the year; For example, if the first day of leap year i.e. January 1 is wednesday, then the last day of the same year i.e. December 31, will be on Thursday.

 Centenary Leap Year

-Leap year comes every 4 years.
+Leap year comes in every 4 years.
 Hence leap year 4 is contained in the multiplier.
-Thus, if the number of the year runs from 4, it will be leap years, but this rule does not apply in the century.
-Century leap year comes 400 years.
+Thus, if the number of the year divided from 4, it will be leap years, but this rule does not apply in the century.
+Century leap year comes after 400 years.
 These are multiples of 400 years.
-Thus, if it is a part of 400 in the century year, then it will be a year leap year.
+Thus, if it is a part of 400 in the century year, then it will be a leap year.

 cycle of days

 The seventh part of any week is called day.
 There are 7 days in a week.
 Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
 A cycle of weeks is completed in seven days.
 After this, the days start getting recursive again. .

 The 28th, 30th, or 31st part of any month, or 365th part of the year, is called Date .
 This is determined by numbers.